Click on a link to the right to jump to a particular section or click “Download PDF” to access a printable copy.

-Elementary Spanish is a 12 week course designed to expose students to the Spanish language.
-The students engage in Spanish lessons twice a week.
+Elementary Spanish is designed to expose students to the Spanish language through the K-5 elective rotation, where students will rotate through the school year between Spanish, Art and Music.
+The students engage in Spanish lessons twice a week during their rotation.
 TPRS (Teaching Proficiency through Reading and Storytelling) is the primary method used in the elementary program.
 This involves a mixture of reading and storytelling to assist students in learning Spanish in an engaging way in a classroom setting.
 In addition, students will explore the language by learning vocabulary, expressions and culture through songs, interactive activities, writing, and the TPR (Total Physical Response) method, which involves the combination of language and physical movement.

 The Middle School is looking for strong leaders to help lead our entire student body.
-Under the advisory direction of Mrs. Chris Teofilo, elections for the following Student Council Officers will be held in May:
+Under the advisory direction of Mrs. Kelly Stine, elections for the following Student Council Officers will be held in May:

 ▪ President (8th grader only)